Last Updated on July 28, 2023 by Janine

 If you plan to visit the Frida Kahlo Museum, make reservations ahead of time as the line to enter is usually very long (read, hours).

-If you’re intrigued by Frida’s life and art, her Blue House is a good place to learn more about her story.
-And, if you’re like me and love creeping on other peoples’ houses you’re sure to enjoy the experience.
+If you’re intrigued by Frida’s life and art, her Casa Azul (Blue House) is a good place to learn more about her story.
+And, if you’re like me and love creeping on other peoples’ houses, you’re sure to enjoy the experience.

 My favorite part of the museum is an exhibit dedicated to Frida’s clothing.
 It highlights some of her iconic looks and explains how both her Mexican heritage and her physical ailments helped shape her signature style.